pascalhabluetzel/Type_localities_Bolivian_fishes/README.md

 Station 29: Chililaya, profondeur 2.55 mètres (today Puerto Pérez, Bolivia) \
 Station 124: golfe de Puno, profondeur 5.00 mètres (Peru)

+Additional information from Eigenmann (1911a): Creagrutus beni: Swamp back of Villa Bella; Phenacogaster: Swamp back of Villa Bella

+Trichomycterus barbouri: Eigenmann (1911b) notes: "The specimens were obtained by Mr. Thomas Barbour at La Paz, Bolivia, from a person who had been prospecting along the Beni river."

 ## 1920's: Mulford expedition (Nathan E. Pearson)

 The río Popoi is the type locality of several fish species collected during the Mulford expedition in 1921-1922.
 All specimens are from September 1921.
 The expedition left spent several weeks in Huachi before leaving for a five or six day journey to Rurrenabaque in the last days of September (Rusby 1922, White 1922).
 Pearson writes about the stay in Huachi: "In this locality a month was spent collecting up and down rivers, in side streams, cut-off streams, pools, and in the main river" (Pearson 1924).
 The village of Popoy is located about 6.5 km downstream of Huachi.
 There is a meandering river entering the the Alto río Beni about 2 km downstream of Popoy on the other side of the river.
 This is likely Pearson's río Popoi.